10 Lovable Dogs with Short Legs

 Like bulldogs, the French bulldog—referred to as a Frenchie—also has a square, wrinkled, and flat face.
 This breed’s most distinguishing feature, beyond its stout frame and short legs, is its set of large, wide ears that are stiff and pointed upward.
 The AKC describes French bulldogs as being playful and adaptable, meaning that they can get along with just about anyone, including other animals.

 Because they’re a lower-energy pup, French bulldogs only need a good short walk each day to remain healthy, which makes them excellent apartment dogs.
 Also, note that their flat face can create some breathing difficulties with too much activity or hot weather.
 Weekly brushing paired with the occasional bath can help manage this breed’s minimal shedding.
+Read up on more French dogs that make the best pets.

 10. Australian terrier